 • The flow of traffic: Your vanity shouldn’t make navigating the rest of your bathroom a bother.
 If you’re constantly bumping into it trying to avoid something else, you’re going to get frustrated, not to mention bruised.

 Experiment by walking around the space.
 If you can’t completely visualize the layout, try using a vanity substitute—a box will do.
-This will indicate where the vanity would go and how it would affect the rest of the room.
+This will indicate where the vanity would be placed and how it would affect the rest of the room.

 Once you have the rough placement, you can narrow down the size of your vanity.
 It needs to make sense in relation to the size of your bathroom; this is where a tape measure comes in handy!
-You (or your contractor) will have to take some measurements to determine how long, deep, and high the vanity will be able to be, based on the factors we’ve discussed.
+You (or your contractor) will need to take some measurements to determine how long, deep, and high the vanity can be, based on the factors we’ve discussed.

 • Height: Taller, “comfort height” vanities (up to 36” high) are frequently chosen for master bathrooms, while child-friendly standard height (30” to 32”) vanities are often used in guest bathrooms.